 - is able to demonstrate that the requirements of the HES Framework are met.

-Where an arrangement is for the delivery of a course that is also delivered directly by the primary provider, the outcomes of the course are expected to be substantially the same, irrespective of where the course is undertaken (i.e. with the primary provider or the third party).
+Where an arrangement is for the delivery of a course that is also delivered directly by the primary provider, the outcomes of the course are expected to be substantially the same and materially equivalent, irrespective of where the course is undertaken (i.e. with the primary provider or the third party).

 In some circumstances a third party may be involved for the purposes of providing a different student experience that is not available from the primary provider (e.g. an overseas arrangement for students to gain international experience) or a course of study tailored to the needs of particular cohorts of students.
-In these circumstances the content and delivery by the third party may differ from the primary provider’s content or delivery, but the primary provider remains responsible for assuring itself that the level of study and the learning outcomes are equivalent and consistent with the level of qualification offered.
+In these circumstances, the content and delivery by the third party may differ from the primary provider’s content or delivery, but the primary provider remains responsible for assuring itself that the level of study and the learning outcomes are equivalent and consistent with the level of qualification offered.

 From the standpoint of students, the expectation underlying the HES Framework is that a TPA will be seamless in its operations.
 The student experience at a third party should differ from the primary provider only where it is intended to be so, e.g. where the TPA offers a benefit that is unavailable from the primary provider such as a rare or unique educational offering or a superior quality of service that cannot be offered by the primary provider.
 The student experience at the third party should not be lower.